-Crocodiles feature in the legends and rites of passage of various Sepik tribes, sharing a belief in ancestral ties to the aquatic reptile.
+Crocodiles feature in the legends and initiation rites of passage of various Sepik tribes of Papua New Guinea, sharing a belief in ancestral ties to the aquatic reptile.
 Risks from mining in the upper river threatens the health of the people of the basin.

 Report By David Curiel in Sacred Land Film Project